 The Soller Valley is the only true valley in Mallorca and was for years cut off from the rest of the Island by the mountains of the Tramuntana.
 In fact to such an extent that the locals found it easier to trade it’s citrus fruits with Catalonia and France rather than Palma.
 In 1929 a narrow gauge railway was built to connect Soller with Palma and it was only in the 1990s that a tunnel was built between Soller and Palma allowing for easier access.
 The valley is filled with Orange and Lemon trees and surrounded by the high peaks of the Sierra and watched over by Mallorca’s highest peak, Puig Major (1448m).
 Today’s hike continues along the Gr221 to Soller than follows the Cami Vell de Balitx the Mirador de Ses Barques.
 The mirador at 400m offers panoramic views over the Valley and back towards the Port.
 From the Mirador, you follow the trail to the village of Fornalutx, regular winner of “the most beautiful village in Spain” award.
 Relax in the town square before following the trail through the oak tress through the tiny hamlet of Binbassi returning to Soller and your accommodation for the night.

 Depending on your flight time, you can enjoy a short circular walk this morning before being collected and taken to Palma airport in good time for your flight.

-The price for the trip is 845 Euros per person based on two people sharing.
-For those travelling individually there is a single supplement of 35%.
-For two or more people travelling who require a single room there is a single room supplement of 25%.
-Bookings can be made between 1st April to 25th May and 15th September to 31st October.
+The price for the trip is 990 Euros per person based on two people sharing.
+For two or more people travelling who require a single room there is a single room supplement of 33%.
+Bookings can be made at anytime except from June 1st – September 15th (as it is too hot).
 Private transfer on arrival and return to Palma or Palma Airport is included.
-Please contact Wonderful Ireland for more detailed information.